Kilburn Park tube station: History

 Kilburn Park was opened on 31 January 1915 as the temporary terminus of the Bakerloo line's extension from Paddington station towards Queen's Park.
 Services were extended to Queen's Park on 11 February 1915.
 At the extension's opening, Maida Vale station was not complete and the previous station was Warwick Avenue until 6 June 1915.
 The station building was designed by Stanley Heaps in a modified version of the earlier Leslie Green designed Bakerloo line stations with glazed terra cotta façades but without the large semi-circular windows at first floor level.
 It was one of the first London Underground stations built specifically to use escalators rather than lifts.

+It opened a short distance south of Kilburn High Road station which had previously handled much of the commuter traffic of the area, providing a quicker connection to the West End.

 Transport links

 Bus routes 31, 32, 206, 316, 328, school route 632 and night routes N28 and N31 serve the station.
-Also, it is only a short walk from Kilburn High Road Station (London Overground).
+Also, it is only a short walk from Kilburn High Road Station (London Overground) on the Lioness line.